nnminh-haise/library-management-app/README.md

 ## Review and evaluation

 The final product was preview and tested by Mr Thu on the Friday, June 16 2023.
-Sadly he did not tested all the functionality by he did left some comments:
+Sadly he did not tested all the functionality and left some comments:

 - Good UI experience.
 He mentioned that the searching functionality is easy to use and the design is simple.
 - Unoptimized design on the program infrastructures and code base.
-- Existance of some unneeded feature such as the ranking in the top 10 most borrowed title and some core algorithms.
+- Existance of some unneeded feature such as the ranking in the top 10 most borrowed title and some core algorithms I added myself.

 The code base is made by me and the database was contributed by Ngan.
 Therefore I got myself some personal evaluations:

 - The UI is kind of old fashion and rough, due to the usage of the framework I had used and lack of personal UI design experience.
-- Missing some of the handy functionality such as the functionality for displaying notification window or some research table.
+- Missing some of the handy functionality such as the functionality for displaying notification window or table related features.
 - Lacking of a error catching system.
-- The un-uniform in the code base design is a huge draw back when the program code base started to scale up and more and more functionality get added to the program.
+- The mixed code base design is a huge draw back when the program code base started to scale up and more and more functionality get added to the program.
 - Lacking of consistency in naming convension and program design.

 Overall from my personal view, I will give myself a solid 7 due to the first time from A-Z project without any instructions and helping from teammates.